BJP attempted to ‘steal’ government in Jharkhand: Rahul Gandhi | Politics

 After a night's halt at Littipara in Pakur, the yatra resumed from Sarkanda Chowk in Godda district on Saturday morning, Congress spokesperson Rakesh Sinha told PTI.

-The yatra will then proceed to Dhanbad where the participants will camp for the night.
-The halt has been planned at Halkata in Tundi block of Dhanbad, Sinha said.
+On Saturday night, the yatra will halt at Halkata in Tundi block of Dhanbad, Sinha said.

 The yatra will travel 804 km, covering 13 districts of the state over eight days in two phases.